whhuan/PD_Robust/README.md

 ## Installation

-You can install the development version of mypkgv3 like so: 提供 GitHub 安装方式（或 CRAN 如果已上线） devtools::install_github(“yourgithub/mypkgv3”)
+You can install the development version of mypkgv3 like so: GitHub link devtools::install_github(“yourgithub/mypkgv3”)

 ``` r